geoffsdesk/adversarial_llm_testing/PROJECT_PLAN.md

 ### Phase 7.5: Jailbreak & Guardrail Testing (Priority: High)
 **Goal**: Enable comprehensive testing for jailbreak vulnerabilities and guardrail effectiveness, helping identify models vulnerable to prompt escalation techniques and prohibited content generation.

 **Context**: This phase addresses the need to test for jailbreak techniques that can bypass model guardrails, as demonstrated in real-world scenarios where models like Kimi K2 0905 were vulnerable to prompt escalation attacks that led to generation of prohibited content (e.g., malware code).
+This includes the latest 2025 techniques: Chain-of-Thought Hijacking, Context Poisoning, Adaptive Attacks, and Deception Tactics that achieve 70-99% success rates on frontier models.

 #### Tasks:
 - [ ] JailbreakTester class implementation: